 James Dove’s article on the implications of Abbasi for publicity injunctions in children cases published in Family Law Journal

-15th Oct 2025 | News
+15th Oct 2025 | Newsletters and Articles

 In this Family Law article, James Dove examines how the Supreme Court’s decision in Abbasi v Newcastle upon Tyne Hospitals NHS Foundation Trust; Haastrup v King’s College Hospital NHS Foundation Trust [2025] UKSC 15 could reshape the approach to anonymity and reporting restrictions in public law children cases.